iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > ```sql
 > SELECT ECInstanceId ElementId, ECClassId, CodeValue Code FROM bis.Element LIMIT 3
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=House Sample&query=SELECT ECInstanceId ElementId, ECClassId, CodeValue Code FROM bis.Element LIMIT 3"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId ElementId, ECClassId, CodeValue Code FROM bis.Element LIMIT 3"></iframe>

 One aspect of the power of ECSQL (and SQL) is the richness of expressiveness.
 Instead of just returning the property values from some class, you can let ECSQL do calculations.
 The following example uses ECSQL as a simple calculator.